 As a renter, you may have compromised some of your apartment “wants,” like a pool and clubhouse, for the more basic apartment “needs” like proximity to work, two bedrooms or affordability.

-While some sacrifices can reasonably be made when choosing an apartment, basic needs like fair treatment, a secure door, leak-free roof and access to heating and hot water should be non-negotiable.
+While some sacrifices can reasonably be made when choosing apartments in Everett WA, basic needs like fair treatment, a secure door, leak-free roof and access to heating and hot water should be non-negotiable.
 Whether you live in an apartment, flat or duplex, you want your space to have livable conditions and feel like home.
 And you also want to have a reasonable amount of control to make that happen.

 So, you may be wondering if your landlord can control the utilities, such as your heat.
 While it may seem like a no-brainer, the answer is complicated and depends on where you live.
 Let’s take a look at the rules and regulations for landlords and tenant rights when it comes to things like heat and hot water in apartment buildings.